Gwenell/Lumina-Engine/README.md

 # 🌟 Lumina Engine

-Lumina Engine is an open-source, modular game engine and editor designed to empower developers with a powerful, flexible toolkit for creating high-performance games.
-Built on modern technologies and designed with extensibility in mind, Lumina Engine supports a variety of rendering techniques, making it suitable for both 2D and 3D game development.
+Lumina Engine is an open-source, modular game engine and editor built with Bend (Bevy + Rust).
+It’s designed to empower developers with a powerful, flexible toolkit for creating high-performance games.
+Leveraging modern technologies and designed with extensibility in mind, Lumina Engine supports a variety of rendering techniques, making it suitable for both 2D and 3D game development.